Friends of The Pinnacle weeding effort 2023 - 2024

 The chart to the left summarises the effort for the different weed types for each month so far this season, showing how the effort on different weed types changed from month to month.

-Effort on miscellaneous Broadleaf weeds and Paterson's curse was fairly uniformly distributed across the months while that on St. John's Wort ramped up in November and December as spraying season got underway.
+Effort on miscellaneous Broadleaf weeds and Paterson's curse was comparatively uniformly distributed across the months while that on St. John's Wort ramped up in December and January as spraying season got underway.

 It is also worth comparing this chart with those for all previous seasons.